History of Lima: Foundation

 Pachacamac was an important religious center in pre-Columbian times.

 In the pre-Columbian era, the location of what is now the city of Lima was inhabited by several Amerindian groups.
 Prior to the arrival of the Inca Empire, the valleys of the Rímac and Lurín rivers were grouped under the Ichma polity.
 Their presence left a mark in the form of some 40 pyramids associated to the irrigation system of the valleys.

-In 1532, a group of Spanish conquistadors led by Francisco Pizarro ambushed the Inca ruler Atahualpa and searched for a suitable place to establish his capital.
-His first choice was the city of Jauja, located amid the Andes, however this location was regarded as inconvenient for its high altitude and being far from the sea.
-Spanish scouts reported a better site in the valley of the Rímac, which was close to the Pacific Ocean, had ample water and wood provisions, extensive fields and fair weather.
+In 1532, a group of Spanish conquistadors led by Francisco Pizarro ambushed the Inca ruler Atahualpa and searched for a suitable place to establish their capital.
+Pizarro's first choice was the city of Jauja, located amid the Andes; however, this location was regarded as inconvenient for its high altitude and being far from the sea.
+Spanish scouts reported a better site in the valley of the Rímac, which was close to the Pacific Ocean and had ample water and wood provisions, extensive fields and fair weather.
 Pizarro thus founded the city of Lima in Peru's central coast on January 18, 1535.
 Carlos Huerta writes in his Chronology of the conquest of the kingdoms of Peru – Cronología de la conquista de los Reinos del Perú:

 Foundation of Lima.
 The city capital of Peru was founded on 18 January and was called Ciudad de los Reyes (City of Kings) in honor of the feast of the holy kings who was celebrated.
 Began in the church, the foundation and the plane of the city, where Pizarro put the first stone.

 In August 1536, the new city was besieged by the troops of Manco Inca, the leader of an Inca rebellion against Spanish rule.
 The Spaniards and their native allies, headed by Pizarro himself, defeated the rebels after heavy fighting in the city streets and its surroundings.
 On November 3, 1536, the Spanish Crown confirmed the founding and, on December 7, 1537, Charles V, Holy Roman Emperor granted a coat of arms to the city.